braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/customization.md

 {% endtabs %}

 {% alert note %}
 Note that if this functionality is disabled, the host Activity's hardware back button default behavior will be used instead.
-This may lead to the back button instead closing the app instead of the displayed In-App Message.
+This may lead to the back button instead closing the application instead of the displayed in-app message.
 {% endalert %}